Autler-Townes effect in a superconducting three-level system

-As discussed earlier, the "dark state" is expected to occur when both the coupling and probe tones are resonant with their corresponding transitions ($\Delta_c = \Delta_p = 0$).
-We expect this condition to be visible as a reduced population of the first excited state $P_1$.
-In our cascade level configuration, energy decay from $|2\rangle$ reduces the effectiveness of the transparency by populating $|1\rangle$.
-Therefore, we increase the coupling tone amplitude so that $\Omega_c \gg \Omega_p$, and the dark state approximates the ground state.
-We find that the probe tone absorption peak begins to split, forming a dip at $f_p = f_{10}$.
-The fact that the linewidth of this dip is broader than the linewidth of the $f_{10}$ absorption peak, is another indication of the middle level $|1\rangle$ receiving population.
+As discussed earlier, the "dark state" is expected to occur when both the tones are resonant ($\Delta_c = \Delta_p = 0$).
+We expect this condition to be visible as a reduced population $P_1$.
+When $\Omega_c \gg \Omega_p$ the dark state approximates the ground state.
+We find that the probe tone absorption peak begins to split, forming a dip at $f_p = f_{10}$, see Fig.~3(a).
+In our cascade level configuration \cite{EITcascade}, energy decay from $|2\rangle$ reduces the effectiveness of the trapping process by populating $|1\rangle$.
+This hinders our ability to directly produce a completely dark state as a clear reduction in the population $P_1$ or $P_2$.
+Also, due to a small anharmonicity, the coupling tone drives the $|0\rangle \rightarrow |1\rangle$ transition (see discussion below).